-There is high treason when the President of the Republic has violated his oath, is [the] recognized author, co-author or accomplice of grave and characterized violations of the rights of man, [or] of fraudulent cession of a part of the national territory.
+There is high treason when the President of the Republic has violated his oath, is [the] recognized author, co-author or accomplice of grave and characterized violations of the rights of man, of fraudulent cession of a part of the national territory, [and] of the introduction of toxic wastes inside the national territory.

-When the President of the Republic is found guilty of the crime of high treason, he is of plain right relieved [déchu] of his functions.
+When the President of the Republic is found guilty of the crime of high treason, he is relieved [déchu] of his functions.